opennetworkinglab/aether-docs/developer/aiab.rst

 To install the Aether 1.6 release, add *CHARTS=release-1.6*::

-    CHARTS=release-1.6 make 5g-test
+    CHARTS=release-1.6 make 5gc

+NOTE: The *5g-test* target is not supported in Aether-1.6, but you can use the *5gc* target to build the 5G core.

-To change the behavior of the test run by gNBSim, change the contents of *gnb.conf* in *ransim-values.yaml*.
+To change the behavior of the test run by gNBSim, change the contents of *gnb.conf* in *sd-core-5g-values.yaml*.
 Consult the
 `gNBSim documentation <https://docs.sd-core.opennetworking.org/master/developer/gnbsim.html>`_ for more information.

 Exploring AiaB